-To address this, CAEA aims to:
+To address this, CAL aims to:

-- > Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - > Set clear guidelines for the use of mobile phones for the whole school community - > Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+- Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and governors. - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology, including smart watches. - Set clear guidelines for the use of mobile 'phones/watches for the whole school community. - Ensure that staff receive appropriate induction to safeguarding and child protection training that outlines expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Ensure the DSL works closely with the IT teacher to regularly check and filter systems to ensure the online safety of pupils, staff, volunteers and governors. - Ensure the DSL works closely with Agile and LGfL to understand the process of filtering and monitoring services.

-The 4 key categories of risk
+9.1 The four key categories of risk